adam-hanna/chatgpt-tests/README.md

 # ChatGPT Tests

-Use ChatGPT to write your unit tests
+Use ChatGPT to write your unit tests.

+Presently, it only tests exported functions.

 ## Usage